-The new Blackfriars Pier replaces the previous pier that was moved to make way for the Thames Tideway Tunnel construction.
-Built to the east of Blackfriars Bridge, the pier faces south towards Tate Modern and the Millennium Bridge, and commands impressive views of the river.
-An enlarged berthing space, better amenities and accessibility to the pier from the bridge, were incorporated within the design to fit into its prominent position.
+The pier replaces the original Blackfriars Pier that was moved to make way for the Thames Tideway Tunnel construction.
+Built to the east of Blackfriars Bridge, it faces south towards Tate Modern and the Millennium Bridge, and commands impressive views of the river.
+An enlarged berthing space, better amenities and accessibility to the pier from the bridge for River Bus and private boat passengers, were incorporated within the design.

 Our integrated architecture and engineering team took into consideration all of the technical requirements of the brief including passenger access and circulation, customer experience, marine environment and location, without compromising on the elegance of the design.